ahmadmayahi/mayahi.net/content/posts/laravel/queues-in-laravel-building-a-video-downloader-website.md

 You’re free to use whatever driver that suits you, for this post, I’ll stick with the database driver, so, open up your .env file and change QUEUE_CONNECTION to database.

-In order to use the database driver, you need a table that holds the jobs, this table can be easily created by running php artisan queue:table followed by php artisan migrate.
+In order to use the database driver, you need a table that holds the jobs, this table can be easily created by running `php artisan queue:table` followed by `php artisan migrate`.

 ## Dispatching Jobs